DanialArab/Programming_clues/README.md

 <a name="1"></a>
 Decorators

-Routes are what we type into the browser to go to different pages.
+In a web application, routes are what we type into the browser to go to different pages.
 We create these using route decorators.
 Decorators are a way to add additional functionality to  existing functions.
-In our case the app.route decorator below handles all the complicated backend stuff and simply allows us to write a function that returns the information that will be shown on the website for this specific route.
+In our case, the app.route decorator below handles all the complicated backend stuff and simply allows us to write a function that returns the information that will be shown on the website for this specific route.

         from flask import Flask
         app = Flask(__name__)